nfuhs/get-started-elm/README.md

 ### Getting started with Elm

-This blog post will give you a short introduction to Elm and will teach you something about Elm weird parts for beginners, decoding JSON. who are familiar with JavaScript and node.js in order to consume data via JSON REST responses from a third party API.
+This blog post will give you a short introduction to Elm and will teach you something about Elm weird parts encoding and decoding JSON.

 #### An short introduction to Elm